 If kids are gaining power by being violent, the first thing that you have to do is take away the power by not tolerating the violence.
 Violence is a seductive shortcut to power.
-And once it works, it’s hard to get kids to accept alternative ways of getting power.
-Many times, parents need a comprehensive behavioral program to manage this problem.
+And once it works, it’s hard to get kids to accept more productive ways of gaining influence, such as through working, learning, and building life skills.

 As the parent, you have to teach kids problem-solving skills so that they have an alternative way of dealing with these situations and feelings.
-The following are steps you can take to help your child:
+The following are steps you can take to help your child.

-Accept no excuse for abuse.
+Accept no excuse for abuse in your home.
 Write this on a piece of paper and put it on the refrigerator.
-Let “There’s no excuse for abuse” become the motto of your household.
+Let “there’s no excuse for abuse” become the motto of your household.